gost/docs/gost_docker.md

 ## Removing database

-The data of the Postgis is stored on a Docker volume.
+The data of the PostGIS is stored on a Docker volume.
 If you want to remove the data use commands like:

 ```
 $ docker-compose down -v